best outfield gloves

 • Oil Your Glove: Apply a small amount of glove oil to the surface of your glove.
 Rub it in gently with a soft cloth, and let it sit for a few hours before wiping away any excess oil.

-• Break In Your Glove: Use a ball or glove mallet to soften the leather and create a pocket.
+• Break-In Period: Use a ball or glove mallet to soften the leather and create a deep pocket.
 Repeat this process several times until the glove feels comfortable and conforms to your hand.
+There are various methods to breaking in your glove, so find one that you think will work best for what you’re looking for.

 • Make Repairs As Needed: If your glove becomes damaged or starts to show signs of wear and tear, make repairs as soon as possible.
 This may include re-lacing the webbing or replacing the padding inside the glove.